So is wine fattening or is it possible to have a glass or two at night without gaining weight?

 Now less than 5% of the calories you take in from alcohol are ever converted into fat in your body (3).
 But then you won’t be burning off the rest of the fat and calories stored in your body.
 And if you ate additional calories with your glass of wine then that’s stored as fat too.
 So you can see how easy it can be to pack on the pounds if you’re not burning off the alcohol and eating poorly on top of that.

 It’s well known and documented consuming too many calories will lead to weight and fat gain (4).
-So the fewer calories you’re burning off from your body the more likely you are to gain weight.
+So the fewer calories you’re burning off from your body the more likely you are to put on some pounds.

-But there’s a silver lining that may not cause wine to make you fat…
+But there’s a silver lining that may not cause wine calories to make you fat…

 Why Drinking Wine Might Not Make You Fat